-The Dean of Students provides counseling assistance for those students who need to share a concern with someone.
+The Student Development Office provides counseling assistance for those students who need to share a concern with someone.
 The counseling relationship is one which gives the students support and assistance.
-Areas of difficulty or question which might be considered in counseling include social, academic, and personal issues.
-The dean may refer the student to the Director of Counseling for further assistance.
+Areas of difficulty or questions which might be considered in counseling include social, academic, and personal issues.
 The service is, with very limited exceptions, confidential.
 The counselor will explain those exceptions at the outset, if desired.
 There is no additional fee for the counseling service.
 To make an appointment, come to the Dean of Students' Office (Room 205, Derthick Hall).
-The dean will be pleased to talk with you and try to help you gain a fuller understanding of the concerns you have.
-The Academic Dean and Registrar are also available for counseling upon request.

-College Clinic
+Health Clinic

-The Milligan College Health Clinic is staffed by Opal Lyons, L.P.N.
 Health services include health and physical assessment, health counseling, referral, emergency care, and treatment in collaboration with college physicians.